Techtonica/curriculum/roles-in-tech/entrepreneurship.md

 # Entrepreneurship

 ### Projected Time
 About 45-50 minutes

 ### Prerequisites
 No Prerequisites.

 ### Motivation
 - **Making a difference in the world**
-    When `Bill Gates` acted on his dream of putting a computer in every home and on every desk, he had no idea of the fortune it would bring to him, since he wanted only to make a difference.
+    When `Bill Gates` acted on his dream of putting a computer in every home and on every desk, he had no idea of the fortune it would bring to him since he wanted only to make a difference.
 Extrinsic motivations often work against entrepreneurs by leading them to set unrealistic and overwhelming goals.

-- **Find personal meaning from building a business** In book, `The Art of The Start 2.0` Guy Kawasaki exhorts entrepreneurs to focus on  making meaning, not money.
+- **Find personal meaning from building a business** In the book, `The Art of The Start 2.0` Guy Kawasaki exhorts entrepreneurs to focus on making meaning, not money.
 He has said many times that if your vision for your company is to grow it just to flip it to a large company or to take it public and cash out, "you're doomed.”
 Do it for meaning.

 - **Satisfaction of doing something great**
-    `Steve Jobs` summarized his intrinsic motivation
-    in 2005 at Stanford in a talk titled `How to Live Before You Die`.
+    `Steve Jobs` summarized his intrinsic motivation in 2005 at Stanford in a talk titled `How to Live Before You Die`.
 He said, “Your work is going to fill a large part of your life, and the only way to be truly satisfied is to do what you believe is great work.
 And the only way to do great work is to love what you do.”

 ### Objectives
 **Participants will be able to:**
 - Understand the term **Entrepreneurship**
 - Learn Challenges
 - Analyze Entrepreneurial behaviors